SridharRamesh/HowSridharThinks/content/RandomWalks.md

 As $$T$$ is an order-preserving continuous function from \[0, 1\] to itself, this must be the least fixed point of $$T$$.
 Thus, when $$q/p < 1$$, the answer is $$x = q/p$$, not $$x = 1$$.

-The fact that the limit of this sequence is the least fixed point of $$T$$ is essentially [the Knaster-Tarski theorem](@/LambekKnasterTarski.md).
+The fact that the limit of this sequence is the least fixed point of $$T$$ is essentially [the Knaster-Tarski-Adamek theorem](@/LambekKnasterTarski.md).

-Recapping Knaster-Tarski in this context, we have:
+Recapping Knaster-Tarski-Adamek in this context, we have:

 If $$T$$ is an order-preserving continuous operator on a space with a least element $$0$$ and containing limits of all increasing sequences, then